The Collaborative Market Data Network -

 • Exchange offers are only eligible to the extent that new money is raised.

-• Time periods for league tables are based upon the date we first hear about a new issue or the pricing date whichever is earlier.
+• Each League Table will contain summary league table criteria at the bottom of the relevant table. • Time periods for League Tables are based upon the date we first hear about a new issue or the pricing date.
 (Trade Date).

 • League Table rankings are based upon proceeds, including any increases to the borrower and are where the context so requires either expressed in millions or billions of the relevant currency in which they are expressed.